 Member and Advisor to many entrepreneurs and private companies.
-Linda was CEO of Strategos — pioneering the field of Corporate Innovation with Co-Founder and Chairman, Professor Gary Hamel.
-Prior to Strategos, she spent six years with the Mac Group / Gemini, where she was Head of the San Francisco office, co-head of the High Tech practice on the West Coast and, later, Europe (based in Amsterdam).
-Her career began with two years at Smith Barney in corporate finance and M&A. Linda has extensive global experience having lived, worked, or traveled to almost 70 countries.
+She was CEO of Strategos — pioneering the field of corporate innovation with Co-Founder and Chairman, Professor Gary Hamel.
+Prior to Strategos, Linda spent 6 years with the Mac Group / Gemini, where she was Head of the San Francisco office and Co-Head of the High-Tech practice on the West Coast and, later, Europe (based in Amsterdam).
+Her career began with two years at Smith Barney in corporate finance and M&A. Linda has extensive global experience, having lived, worked, or traveled to over 70 countries.